 WARN notifications are sent by DWD Trade Act and Indiana Career Connect alerting regions of a WARN notice.
 Staff become aware of other lay-offs or closures by other avenues such as newspaper articles, customers visiting the WorkOne offices, local connection with employers, and Chamber of Commerce.
 Rapid Response services are provided by Business Services staff, coordinated with other WorkOne staff, making sure that all services are represented to the employer, union, and workers to be displaced.
 Business Services staff make the initial contact with the employer to gather information, to determine if lay-off aversion is possible and to explain rapid response activities and services, offer assistance, and schedule rapid response activities.
-The orientation for workers covers unemployment insurance, potential Trade Adjustment Assistance (TAA), COBRA and other health insurance, labor market information and employment opportunities, reemployment opportunities, reemployment services, job training services and severance and retirement pay issues.
+The orientation for workers covers unemployment insurance, COBRA and other health insurance, labor market information and employment opportunities, reemployment opportunities, reemployment services, job training services and severance and retirement pay issues.
 Information regarding other community programs that may be beneficial to the employees is also covered.
 Employees are asked to complete a survey in order for staff to gather information on their reemployment and/or retraining needs.
 Services may be offered on-site, if feasible, or at WorkOne locations.
 On-site services may include, but not limited to: application completion, Indiana Career Connect (ICC) registration and navigation, job search workshops, resume workshops, and interviewing skills.
 Computer and financial literacy offerings, and basic skill remediation may be arranged.
 The Business Services team works together with the employer and union representative to provide the most comprehensive and appropriate services for the employees.
 Working together, the Business Services team and WorkOne staff, develop customized sessions, taking into account the needs of the workforce and the environment in which the lay-off will occur.
-Rapid Response data sheets are completed monthly and submitted to DWD.
-The monthly data sheets include number of displaced workers, lay-off dates, Rapid Response orientations scheduled, next steps, and updates.
 Virtual Rapid Response orientations have been offered through GoToWebinar.
 The event is hosted by DWD Marketing Team and a presentation is delivered by local staff.
-The presentation covers the same items as an in-person orientation and includes: programs and services (ICC, LMI, WIOA, and TAA), overview of community resources, overview of unemployment insurance, and the survey.
+The presentation covers the same items as an in-person orientation and includes: programs and services (ICC, LMI, and WIOA), overview of community resources, overview of unemployment insurance, and the survey.
 Staff work together to provide quality Rapid Response services and WIOA transition information and services, including follow-up.
 This has been and will continue to be our regional approach.